Breast tumors aren’t always indicative of cancer. Benign breast conditions can also cause lumps. One of these conditions is intraductal papilloma.

 When a single tumor grows in large milk ducts, it’s called a solitary intraductal papilloma.
 It’s typically felt as a small lump near the nipple, and it may cause nipple discharge or bleeding.
 This type of lump isn’t associated with a higher risk of breast cancer.

 A condition called papillomatosis is sometimes grouped in with intraductal papillomas.
-It develops when there’s an abnormal overgrowth of cells in the milk ducts.
+It develops when there’s an abnormal overgrowth of cells in your milk ducts.
 Papillomatosis is also associated with a higher risk of breast cancer.

 An intraductal papilloma can cause breast enlargement, lumps, and nipple discharge.
 Some people might also experience pain or discomfort in their breast.